isographlabs/isograph/docs-website/docs/backlog.md

 - Pagination
 - Compile to non-GraphQL
 - Actually validate variables
+- Typegen for types of component's other props, somehow.
+Maybe have a second param that is typed.
 - Persisted queries
 - Strongly typed ID fields
 - Custom normalizers